The Ultimate Guide to Wied il-Ghasri Beach in Gozo

 Wied il-Ghasri Beach

-Where is Wied il-Ghasri?
+Where is Wied il-Għasri Beach?

 Wied il-Ghasri from the Top

-My Top Reasons to Visit Wied il-Ghasri
+My Top Reasons to Visit Wied il-Għasri Valley

-Wied il-Ghasri is unsuitable for spending a day there since it’s tiny and has no toilets or food or drink shops.
-Also, the beach is pebbled, so lying down and sunbathing is uncomfortable.
-However, I strongly recommend spending a few hours there.
-Here are some reasons why I think it’s worth a visit:
+Wied il-Għasri Beach is unsuitable for spending a day there since it’s tiny and has no toilets or food or drink shops.

 • The site is beautiful – it resembles a small canyon with cliffs on either side.
 The view from above is breathtaking, but swimming or snorkelling along the walls into the open sea is also incredibly fun.